Berkeley-CS61B/website-sp24/projects/proj3/index.md

 ## Submission and Grading

-As usual, we'll have a grader for this project on Gradescope. **Remember to add your partner as a group member to your Gradescope submission.** In addition, you'll also submit [this form](https://forms.gle/wTnVL4tpW7ZmsWsH9) when you've completed the project.
+As usual, we'll have a grader for this project on Gradescope. **Remember to add your partner as a group member to your Gradescope submission.** In addition, you'll also submit [this form](https://forms.gle/etpB2gqrX4ji2ryX7) when you've completed the project.
 More details in the next section about checkoffs. **If you do not submit this form then you will receive a 0 on the checkoff portion of the project.** Only one of your partners needs to submit this, but you should write the responses together.

 ### Partnership Preferences Form: 2 points

-Filling out the [Project 3 Partnership Preferences Form](https://forms.gle/RTjyhVitifNzfXz78) is worth 2 points for this project.
-You must fill out the form by **Friday, November 3rd at 4:59pm** to get these points.
+Filling out the [Project 3 Partnership Preferences Form](https://forms.gle/sjpi47tAviigtTeKA) is worth 2 points for this project.
+You must fill out the form by **Wednesday, April 3 at 11:59pm** to get these points.

 ### Autograders: 12 points